 Superman became a surefire hit.
 This made Jerry and Joe feel that they had been swindled or tricked into selling their rights to ‘Superman’.
 They regretted their actions, as they saw millions flying away from their hands.
 The duo attempted to get ‘Superman’ back from National Allied Publications, however, they were told that they could lose their job.
 The publisher’s offer was simple, keep writing stories and drawing comics for the character they had invested everything to, or let someone take over their beloved ‘Superman’.
 So, the two decided to continue working on the Superman comics for the next decade, even if they would never be rich off Superman.
 Then, for the rest of their lives, they continued to file lawsuits to get the character they originally created.
 Their attempts continued to be fruitless, but, the credit for being the creator of Superman will forever be theirs.

 While Superman itself has a story to tell, the origin of his character is a drama on its own.
-Now, it’s not only about a renowned comics book and superhero who has heat vision, incredible strength, and can flY but also about bringing hope to the world, not letting personal tragedy impede your goals, and using art to promote a more just and safe community.
+Now, it’s not only about a renowned comics book and superhero who has heat vision, incredible strength, and can fly but also about bringing hope to the world, not letting personal tragedy impede your goals, and using art to promote a more just and safe community.
+You can buy comic book and collect Superman comic books.